-During update and maintenance cycles of the CNMS Inventory, the CNMS Validation Process evaluates a study against 17 possible PCE changes that may have occurred since the date the FIRM took effect for the geographic area, including changes in land use, new/removed bridges and/or culverts, and accounting for recent flood events captured by gage data.
-Additionally, FEMA re-evaluates all studies in the CNMS Inventory every 5 years.
-Studies that meet FEMA’s current validity standards are assigned a “Valid” status.
-Valid studies are also referred to as being “NVUE compliant”, meaning the studies were completed using up-to-date engineering methodology and/or conducted in areas where significant PCE changes have not occurred since the date of the effective flood hazard study/FIRM for the area.
-A study that does not pass the validity checks is assigned an “Unverified” status; such areas may either be eligible to receive resources for a restudy or a restudy may already be underway to regain its compliant status.
+Valid flood hazard studies are also referred to as being “NVUE compliant.”
+A study that does not pass the validity checks is assigned an “Unverified” status; such flood hazard study areas may either be eligible to receive resources for a restudy or a restudy may already be underway to regain its compliant status.
 An “Unknown” status indicates that a study is being evaluated, an evaluation is planned, or insufficient information is available to determine validation status.
-An “Assessed” status indicates that an evaluation of a study has recently been completed and the study meets current validity standards.
+An “Assessed” status indicates that an evaluation of a flood hazard study has recently been completed and the study meets current validity standards.
 In all cases, the flood hazard information on the FIRM shall be used as the regulatory standard for floodplain management purposes regardless of validation status.

-Community officials and planners should find that viewing the validation status types is useful for tracking and making informed map update investment decisions.
-Viewing the validation status types also should enhance data-driven planning activities for map update prioritization efforts.
+Users may find that viewing the validation status types is useful for tracking and making informed map update investment decisions.
+Viewing the validation status types also may enhance data-driven planning activities for map update prioritization efforts.

-For more information about flood hazard mapping, floodplain management, or other information provided on this page, contact a Map Specialist in the FEMA Map Information eXchange (FMIX) through the following methods:
+For more information about flood hazard mapping, floodplain management, or other information provided on this page, contact a Map Specialist in the FEMA Map Information eXchange (FMIX) by: